Ziedyahia-57/Currency-Converter/README.md

 This browser extension allows you to convert any chosen currency to multiple other currencies simultaneously, saving you time when you need exchange rates for several currencies at once.

 # Features
-* **🔄 Bulk currency conversion:** Convert your base currency to multiple target currencies in one operation.
+* **Bulk currency conversion:**<br/> Convert your base currency into multiple target currencies in a single operation for faster comparisons.
-* **💱 Supports Major Currencies:** Including USD, EUR, GBP, JPY, AUD, CAD, and many more (168 Total Currencies).
+* **Comprehensive Currency Support:**<br/>Supports 150+ global currencies, including USD, EUR, GBP, JPY, AUD, CAD, and more.
-* **🏳️ Currency Flags:** Visual country flags next to each currency to aid quick recognition.
-* **⌨️ Keyboard Navigation:** Fully accessible with keyboard shortcuts and tab navigation.
+* **Currency Flags Display:**<br/> Country flags are displayed alongside currencies for quick visual identification.
+* **Keyboard Accessibility:**<br/>
+Fully navigable using keyboard controls:
-  * Fully navigable via keyboard (Tab, Arrow keys, Enter, Esc).
+  * Tab, arrow keys, Enter, and Esc supported.
-  * Jump quickly to currency names by pressing the first letter of the currency (e.g. pressing U jumps to UAH).
+  * Jump directly to currencies by typing their starting letter (sorted alphabetically).

-* **🧲 Drag & Drop Organization:** Easily reorder your target currencies by dragging them into your preferred order.
+* **Drag & Drop Reordering:**<br/> Customize your list by dragging and reordering currencies according to your preferences.
-* **🌗 Dark Mode:** Seamlessly switch between light and dark themes with a simple toggle for a comfortable viewing experience.
+* **Dark Mode:**<br/> Toggle between light and dark themes, with optional system default detection for a comfortable viewing experience.
-* **🔒 Private & Secure:** Your data stays on your device; no tracking or analytics.
-* **📡 Offline Support:** Converts using the cached exchange rates when you're offline or disconnected.
+* **Privacy-First Architecture:**<br/> All data remains on your device — no tracking, no analytics, and no external data sharing.
+* **Offline Support:**<br/> Works seamlessly without internet access using cached exchange rates.
-* **🪙 Convert on Select:** Instantly convert selected text from any webpage with a simple click.
+* **Convert on Select:**<br/> Instantly convert any selected currency text from any webpage via popup.
+* **Smart Currency Detection:**<br/>Detects any number and currency combination across common formats and converts to your preferred output instantly:
-* **✨ Smart Currency Detection:**  Automatically detects the currency format on a webpage (example: 100USD, 100 USD, 100$, 100 $, and many other variants!)
+  * Examples: 100USD, 100 US$, $100, and many more.
-* **🔁 Shared Symbol Handling:** Select the correct currency when multiple currencies use the same symbol — like choosing between USD, CAD, or AUD for $100.
+  * Toggle between currencies that share the same symbol (e.g., *$ → USD, CAD, AUD*).
+* **Settings Panel:**<br/>Customize your experience:
+  * Choose number format (e.g., *1,000.00 - 1.000,00 - 1 000.00* etc..).
+  * Set decimal precision.
+  * Configure date & time display.
+  * Enable system-based dark mode preference.
+* **Fee/Tax(%):**<br/>Optionally include tax rates in currency conversions for accurate financial planning.

 # Installation
 1. Clone this repository: git clone https://github.com/Ziedyahia-57/Currency-Converter.git.